According to ThinkwithGoogle, 60% of smartphone users have contacted a business directly using the search results.

 Let’s discover the main dynamic search ads pros and cons below:

 Dynamic search ads allow you to save tons of time.
 You don’t have to create ad headlines, upload or remove products every time you launch a new campaign/ad group.

-This is a great news for websites with rich and constantly updating list of products – eCommerce, real estate, car dealership.
+This is great news for websites with rich and constantly updating list of products – eCommerce, real estate, car dealership.

 However, Google says that “DSAs aren’t recommended if your website changes rapidly with for example, daily deals”.

-Though you have limited control over the what ad the searcher sees, there’s still much that depends on you.
+Though you have limited control over what ad the searcher sees, there’s still much that depends on you.